RCIRODERICK CONSULTINGTalk to an engineer

 abstraction: low

-verbosity: medium
+verbosity: verbose

 playfulness: moderate